antca/antca.github.io/public/projects/chat-en.md

 It provides user authentification via several services.

-It was developed with AngularJs, Bootstrap, NodeJS, Express and PassportJS.
+It was developed with AngularJs, Bootstrap, NodeJS, Express, Redis and PassportJS.

 ![chat](/public/images/chat.png)